-As of July 3, 2020, we had 177 shareholders of record, which does not include shareholders whose shares are held in street or nominee names, if any.
+As of May 20, 2021, we had 199 shareholders of record, which does not include shareholders whose shares are held in street or nominee names.

 Dividends

 We have never declared or paid any cash dividends on our capital stock.
 We currently intend to use the net proceeds from any offerings of our securities and our future earnings, if any, to finance the further development and expansion of our business and do not intend or expect to pay cash dividends in the foreseeable future.
 Payment of future cash dividends, if any, will be at the discretion of our board of directors after taking into account various factors, including our financial condition, operating results, current and anticipated cash needs, outstanding indebtedness, and plans for expansion and restrictions imposed by lenders, if any.